What is Marriage Counseling & Couples Therapy?

 - Other Important Issues: Ultimatums, withholding affection as a punishment, viewing your partner as an enemy, and intentionally keeping secrets all point to trouble.
 If either party exhibits toxic behaviors like these, a counselor can help.

 Starting couples therapy is a significant step in the life of a relationship.
 As such, clients often feel nervous before their first sessions.
 Understanding what to expect from couples therapy can help ease those nerves.

 Some counselors prefer to speak to each person individually in the first session.
 This helps the professional understand what each person wants from the treatments.
 Other therapists may choose to ask these questions with the couple together.

 After the first session lays the groundwork, the subsequent meetings help solve the issues that brought the couple into therapy.
 Sometimes, the conversations may lead the couple into places they didn’t expect.

 Often, couples counseling is uncomfortable, sad, or frustrated.
 After all, they talk about deeply personal things.
 However, it’s essential to remember that the counselor understands this and creates a safe space to express those feelings.
 After the pain, many people feel better just for having shown themselves.

 Couples should not expect the counselors to pick sides or settle debates.
 These professionals act as neutral third-parties who moderate, not dictate.
 Therapists also assign “homework,” or items for clients to work on in between sessions.

-If you and your partner could benefit from marriage counseling, contact a Florida Behavioral Health clinic near you today.
+If you and your partner could benefit from marriage counseling, contact a LifeStance Health clinic near you today.
 We can connect you with a therapist and help get you to a happier place.